 On any half-decent sunny afternoon, half of Dublin’s office workers are spread out on the grass eating lunch.

-The honest caveat about Grafton Street is that the shops themselves are wall-to-wall chains – there’s nothing here you couldn’t find in any city centre in the UK or Ireland.
+The honest truth about Grafton Street is that the shops themselves are wall-to-wall chains – there’s nothing here you couldn’t find in any city centre in the UK or Ireland.

 Don’t come expecting independent retail – come for the atmosphere and the music instead.